mbottini/concept2haskell/writeup.md

 * "Fixed Calorie / Calorie Intervals" - same as the above four workouts, but with calories instead of meters or time.
-Unfortunately for me, the rowing machine converts this internally to meters, and this is not a trivial conversion.
+Unfortunately for me, the rowing machine converts this internally to meters, and it is not a trivial conversion.

 * "Variable Intervals" - you can mix and match any of the interval types